Skrylar/ImpromptuModular/README.md

 A chainable keyboard controller for your virtual Rack.
 When multiple TwelveKey modules are connected in series from left to right, only the octave of the left-most module needs to be set, all other down-chain modules' octaves are set automatically.
 The aggregate output is that of the right-most module.
 To set up a chain of TwelveKey modules, simply connect the three outputs on the right side of a module to the three inputs of the next module beside it (typically to the right).

 For a brief tutorial on setting up the controller, please see [this segment](https://www.youtube.com/watch?v=KOpo2oUPTjg&t=874s) or [this segment](https://www.youtube.com/watch?v=hbxlK07PQAI&t=4614s) of Nigel Sixsmith's Talking Rackheads series.
-Here are some specific details on each element on the faceplate of the module.

 * **CV**: The CV output from the keyboard or its CV input, depending on which key was last pressed, i.e. an up-chain key (from a module to the left) or a key of the given keyboard module.